 - 1. If a 3.5-inch hard drive is installed on the computer, place the hard drive and press in on the latches of the hard-drive caddy. - 2.
 If a 2.5-inch hard drive is installed on the computer, place the hard drive on the hard-drive caddy and tighten the screws to secure the hard drive. - 3.
 Secure the hard-drive in the hard-drive cage and slide it inside the compartment. - 4.
-Connect the hard-drive power supply cable. - 5.
-Connect the hard-drive data cable. - 6.
-Install the computer cover. - 7.
+Connect the hard-drive power supply cable and data cable. - 5.
+Install the computer cover. - 6.
 Follow the procedures in After Working Inside Your Computer.